-The Emergency Management Core Service Area provides strategies, objectives, and guidance for Public Works' disaster responses and recovery.
-Knowing that Public Works critical infrastructure and services directly support the people and economy of Los Angeles County, our mission is to provide regional leadership in emergency management for public works services to sustain safe and resilient communities for all.
+The Emergency Management Core Service Area provides strategies, objectives, and guidance for Public Works' disaster response and recovery.
+Knowing that Public Works critical infrastructure and services directly support the people and economy of Los Angeles County, our desired outcome is to create vibrant communities that are safe and resilient in unincorporated Los Angeles County.
 Accomplishing this mission requires a great deal of teamwork and communication within Public Works and with our strategic partners to ensure a high state of readiness, equitable planning, and efficient responses for the communities we serve.